iWifif/Normal-Polish-Notation-Solver/README.md

 Example:  x + 2 3 + 2 2 (result is 20)
 We compute the result by storing the info in a binary tree and computing the answer in the same tree in a recursive way.

+This could have done easier with a stack, however I just finished a lecture on recursive trees and wanted to try it this way.

 @Author: Fernando Ramirez de Aguilar Centeno
 @Version 24/02/2020